 Planting Seeds: My First Vegetable Garden

 As the ground began to thaw, I started to prepare for my vegetable garden.
 I wanted to try planting from seeds.
 So, I went to Walmart and bought a packet of six different kinds of seeds: pumpkin, watermelon, cherry tomato, green pepper, cucumber, and broccoli.
 An employee overheard my sister and I talking about my plans to grow the seeds indoors first.
-We have a short growing season up here in the northeast, and I was hoping to get a head start.
+We have a short growing season up here in the northeastern part of the country, and I was hoping to get a head start.
 The employee warned me not to start growing the seeds until at least early April (planting season is May-June up here).
 That was a bit discouraging as I thought that I could start in February or March, but I took his advice, and I’m glad that I did.
-The seeds grew fast.
+The seeds grew faster than I anticipated.

 The first week of April, I planted my seeds.
 Using egg cartons that I had collected over the winter, I filled each one with dirt and planted each packet full of seeds into one carton, using my dining room table as my green house.
 I even took down my curtains in that room to ensure that they received as much light as possible while they grew inside.
 It was a long, cold winter, one of the longest and coldest that I have ever lived through.
 So, April was still quite cold.
 It wasn’t until May that I could start prepping my garden outside.
 Until then, I was watering my seeds from a watering can every day, keeping the soil moist and possibly even a little overwatered, but it began to pay off.
 Within a week, little bits of green began to pop up through the dirt.